ycruan/ycruan.github.io/_portfolio/proj06_security.md

   `rename`, `revoke`, using GoLang.

 * Project 3: GFW ([spec](https://ycruan.github.io/files/161_project3_spec.pdf))
-  * Implement `ping` and `traceroute` to inspect the hijacking mechanism of the Chinese GFW.
+  * Implement `ping` and `traceroute` to inspect the hijacking mechanism of the Great Firewall of China.
   * Design and implement an evasion method to send censored information to servers inside the GFW.

 Technical tools: C, GoLang, Python, telnet